sarahfuchi/Data-Science/Prediction (Regression)/README.md

 <a id="ch1"></a>
 # Project Overview
-I have always loved painting and data science.
-I wanted to take on this project to connect both passions of mine.
-Painters, such as Claude Monet have unique brush strokes and color choices.
-This project revolves around whether I can use generative adversarial networks (GANs) to bring Monet's style to the existing photos and recreating that style from stratch.

-If those photos are created successfully, the classifier will approve and I call myself a junior Monet.
-I trust the computer vision's recent advancements can handle this, and let us see how well I can Monet-ize it? :)

-**A GAN** consists of at least two neural networks: a generator model and a discriminator model.
-The generator is a neural network that creates the images.
-For this project, I generated images in the style of Monet.
-This generator is trained using a discriminator.
-The two models will work against each other, with the generator trying to convince the discriminator, and the discriminator trying to accurately classify the real vs. generated images.
-I have built a GAN that generates 7,000 to 10,000 Monet-style images.
+As hot as the housing has been for the last couple of years.
+It has been one of my personal interests to work on a project to predict housing prices.
+In this project, there are 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.
+The task is to estimate the final price of each home.

 Let's take a look at the steps:

 <a id="ch2"></a>
 # Data Science Steps
-1. **Problem Definition:** Finding whether the image that is created is real or generated through classification.
+1. **Problem Definition:** Finding the final price of homes.
-2. **Data Gathering:** I used the Monet TFRecord dataset as well as the Photo TFRecord dataset, I got access to them through the KaggleDatasets() app.
+2. **Data Gathering:** I used the USA_Housing dataset, I got access to them through the[Kaggle: House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data)
 3. **Data Preperation:** I prepped the data by using scaling and normalization methods.
 4. **EDA (Explanatory Data Analysis):** It is essential to use descriptive and graphical statistics to look for patterns, correlations and comparisons in the dataset.
 In this step I mostly used visualization techniques to analyze the data.
 5. **Data Modelling:** In this project, I built a generator to generate Monet-like photos, a discriminator to classify whether the image is real or fake, CycleGAN architecture to train the model.